 Advertising is a non-personal form of promotion that is delivered through selected media outlets that, under most circumstances, require the marketer to pay for message placement.
 Advertising has long been viewed as a method of mass promotion in that a single message can reach a large number of people.
 But, this mass promotion approach presents problems since many exposed to an advertising message may not be within the marketer’s target market, and thus, may be an inefficient use of promotional funds.
 However, this is changing as new advertising technologies and the emergence of new media outlets offer more options for targeted advertising.

 Advertising also has a history of being considered a one-way form of marketing communication where the message receiver (i.e., target market) is not in position to immediately respond to the message (e.g., seek more information).
 This too is changing.
-For example, in the next few years technologies will be readily available to enable a television viewer to click a button to request more details on a product seen on their favorite TV program.
-In fact, it is expected that over the next 10-20 years advertising will move away from a one-way communication model and become one that is highly interactive.
+For example, in the next few years technologies will be readily available to enable television viewers to click a button to request more detail on products advertised on TV programs.
+In fact, it is expected over the next 10-20 years advertising will move away from a one-way communication model and become one that is highly interactive.